 |Outpatient Limit||Luma Plan 2||ACS Silver Plan||Aetna Ultimate Plan||Pacific Cross Standard Extra|

 |Outpatient Limit||32,000 baht per year||Full Coverage||2,500 baht per day, up to 30 visits per year||2,000 baht per day, upto 30 visits per year|

 |Specialist Fees||8,000 baht per visit||Full Coverage||Within OPD Limit||Within OPD Limit|

 |Therapy||1,600 baht per visits, maximum 10 visits per year||Full Coverage||Within OPD Limit||Within OPD Limit|

 |Required Number for a Family Plan||4||3||3||3|

 Now, on to You

-But you should get a variety of quotes from a few different insurers because each of us have different needs.
+But you should get a variety of quotes from a few different insurers because you have different needs than me.

 To get started, fill out this form on our contact page and we’ll put you in touch with an insurance broker who can help you get coverage for your family.